 For example, if you want to launch your own clothing brand, using low-priced cotton will be ideal for offering items at rock-bottom prices.
 On the other hand, if you want to reach a wealthy clientele, it’s better to turn to more noble, responsible, and sustainable materials, so as to be able to increase your company’s prices.

-Here are some common types of products to consider for your future business:
+Here are some different types of products to consider for your future business:

 Beyond simply worrying about prices in your catalog, these choices affect your brand’s positioning within your target market.
 They’ll also impact your brand presentation, communication style, and the marketing levers that can be used accordingly.